-efficacy excluding of sequestering witnesses has long been recognized as a means of discouraging and exposing inaccuracy, fabrication, and collusion.
+The efficacy οf excluding or sequestering witnesses has long been recognized as a means of discouraging inaccuracy, exposing fabrication, and collusion.
 (Citation omitted).
-The authority of the judge is admitted, the only question being whether the matter is committed to his discretion or one of right.
+The authority of the judge is admitted, the only whether being the question matter committed to his discretion or one of right.
 The rule takes the latter position.